StockSharp/doc/en/topics/api/market_data_storage/api.md

 ## Saving Data

-To save new data to the existing storage, use the `Save` method of the corresponding storage.
+To save new data to the existing storage, use the `SaveAsync` method of the corresponding storage.
 This allows you to supplement historical data with new values.

 ```cs
 // Saving new candles